gcobb321/icloud3_v3_docs/docs/chapters/1_mobile-app.md

 ------
 ## Clearing the Mobile App Cache

 The cache needs to be cleared when a new version of the Event Log is installed.
-This does not happen very often, usually when major iCloud3 version is released.
+This does not happen very often, usually when a major iCloud3 version is released.
 A message, with instructions, is displayed when this is needed.
 It will need to be cleared on every device (iPhones, iPads) that is using the Mobile App.

 1. In the *Home Assistant Companion App*, tap **☰ > HA Settings > Companion App.**
 2. Scroll to the bottom.